ratmice/enum_extra/README.md

-extra enum things, currently this contains 2 things:
+extra enum things:

-This is currently unreleased and depends upon git branches of upstream crates, getting it into a releasable state is currently a work in progress.
+This is unreleased and depends upon git branches of upstream crates, getting it into a releasable state is a work in progress.

-* A `OpaqueRepr` type `OpaqueRepr<YourEnum>` generic over all types which implement `EnumMetadata` from [strum](https://github.com)
+* A `OpaqueRepr` type `OpaqueRepr<YourEnum>` generic over all types that implement `EnumMetadata` from [strum](https://github.com)
 ```
   enum Foo { A };
   let foo: OpaqueRepr<Foo> = Foo::A;